 Many amphibians must move from upland habitats to a pond or other water body to accomplish their reproductive cycle.
 Roads often separate the pond from the upland.
-The effectiveness of alternative designs varies amphibians beneath roads in Germany and other European countries, plus in the U.S.A.
+The effectiveness of alternative designs varies for facilitating the seasonal movement of amphibians beneath roads in Germany and other European countries, plus in the U.S.A.
 Many tunnel projects have been judged as failures, e.g., because of excessive mortality, predation, inadequate light or ventilation, filling with water, lack of light at end of tunnel, and poorly designed "drift fences" leading amphibians to the tunnel entrance.
+However, several designs that address these